-Today was my last day of styling for the week and I wanted a take-along treat to bring to the studio.
-Cookies didn’t seem quite festive enough, and neither did bars, so I landed on cupcakes.
-Since St. Patrick’s Day is only a couple days away, I wanted something with a little Irish flair.
+We have all been working hard at the studio for the past few and I wanted a take-along treat to bring for mid-week treat.
+Cookies didn’t seem quite special enough, and neither did bars, so I landed on cupcakes.
+Since St. Patrick’s Day is only a couple days away, something with a little Irish flair seemed in order.
 That meant alcohol needed to be involved!
 In searching through my mom’s old cookbooks, I found a few recipes for Guiness cake, Bailey’s Irish Cream Cheesecake and chocolate whiskey cake.
 Since I already have a recipe for Bailey’s Irish Cream Cake, I decided to go for something with whiskey.

 That’s where these little gems come in.
 I found a recipe for a chocolate, whiskey single layer cake with ganache, so I started there and turned it into cupcakes.
-I love baking and taking cupcakes.
+I love baking and sharing cupcakes with others.
 They make such perfect little single serve desserts!
 You can find a few other cupcakes on my site, including the very BEST Chocolate Cupcakes with Chocolate Frosting and Black Bottom Cupcakes with Ganache (clearly, I have a thing for chocolate).
 Pick one of those chocolate cupcakes for the kids and make these boozy treats for your adult friends.

 These cupcakes are the chocolatiest cupcakes I have ever made.
 The batter is loaded with a FULL CUP of cocoa.
 Then you use coffee to give that cocoa an even bigger boost.
 (Remember how we talked about that coffee helps enhance chocolate flavor?).
 Half of the liquid in the recipe is coffee and the other half is….WHISKEY!
 Initially, I thought there was going to be too much whiskey.
 I tasted the batter and it seemed a little strong, but once I baked the cupcakes, some of the alcohol taste baked off in the oven and the flavor was perfect!
 They are just boozy enough to taste the whiskey, but all that cocoa and some mini chocolate chips mellow it enough to create a perfect balance of chocolate and whiskey flavor.
 (Your Irish friends are going to love these!
 Actually, all your friends will love them, Irish or not!).